Updated: 6 days ago

 Central Dashboard and Mobility

 Data-driven facility managers seek proof of success (or need for improvement) through a dashboard that tracks departmental data in a single view.
-By using facility management software, you can get your team up and move throughout the day.
+By using facility management software, you can get your team up and moving throughout the day.
 For preventive maintenance tasks, FMS functions on any mobile device and eliminates the need to print out work orders.
 QR codes can be placed on assets and equipment in a facility.
 Mobile devices with cameras are the best way to scan QR codes.
 You will be able to access the PM history of any asset, as well as any upcoming maintenance tasks when you scan the QR Code.

 Define KPI and Continuous Improvement Plan